eng-leadership-toolkit

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool provides 'real benchmarks from 3,400+ paid 1:1 mentoring sessions' and lists specific data categories like mentee seniority mix, leadership topics, team-health thresholds.
-It distinguishes itself from sibling tools which focus on calculations, mentor selection, or guidance.
+The description clearly states what the tool does: it returns real benchmarks from mentoring sessions, listing specific data categories (mentee seniority mix, leadership topics, time-to-results, team-health thresholds, practice outcomes).
+It is distinct from sibling tools by focusing on benchmark data rather than assessment, calculation, or coaching guidance.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.